3.1 Student-centred education

 What do students do during student-centred education?

-2. Students work on their planning for quite some time.
+- sufficient attention to their self-selected assignment.
 During independent work, students have time to freely decide what to do, how to do it and at what pace to do it.
-See examples above.
+See practical examples from music lessons

 With the form in which you assess students, you can prevent your students from focusing exclusively on either option.
 You clearly state the minimum effort you expect from your students each period.
 You keep track of their progress.
 You decide which assignments are compulsory and which free assignments they can choose from.